Ferdinand Karl “Burli” Piëch (1937-2019)

-1968 Piëch becomes head of development at Porsche.
-On February 4 Porsche achieves its first overall victory in 24 hour racing - with 907 LH at Daytona.
-The pilots were fitted with cooling vests to withstand the heat in the closed cockpit.
-After Gerhard Mitter had crashed the #53 car, his teammate Rolf Stommelen supported the #54 driven by Vic Elford/Jochen Neerpasch.
-When the #52 car of the longtime leaders Jo Siffert/Hans Herrmann dropped to second due to a technical problem, these two also drove car #54 in the case theirs breaks down.
+1968 Piëch became head of development at Porsche.
+On February 4, Porsche achieved its first overall victory in 24 hour racing - with 907 LH at Daytona.
+After Gerhard Mitter had crashed the #53 car because of the oil dropped by a competitor, his teammate Rolf Stommelen supported the #54 driven by Vic Elford/Jochen Neerpasch.
+When the #52 car of the longtime leaders Jo Siffert/Hans Herrmann dropped to second due to a technical problem, these two also drove car #54 in the case their's breaks down.
 Due to this, five pilots won the race, and two of them scored also second.
-Jo Schlesser/Joe Buzzetta with car #51 were there to make Porsche's first 24 hours overall victory an 1-2-3 victory!
+Jo Schlesser/Joe Buzzetta with car #51 were there to make Porsche's first 24 hour overall victory a 1-2-3 victory!

-March 1, 1968, the prototype of Porsche 914 road car is presented.
-Piëch, as the head of development, is the type 914 project leader.
-914 was a collaboration project between VW and Porsche.
+On March 1, 1968, the prototype of the Porsche 914 road car was presented.
+Piëch, as the head of development, was the type 914 project leader.
+The 914 was a collaboration project between VW and Porsche.

 On March 23, two 8-cylinder Porsche 907 K take 1-2 victory at the Sebring 12 hour race.

-The 3-litre Porsche 908 is introduced in 1968, being the first Porsche that was engineered to use the maximum allowed engine size.
+The 3-litre Porsche 908 was introduced in 1968, being the first Porsche that was engineered to use the maximum allowed engine size.

 The first version of the 917 was a cool-looking longtail coupé, but it had problems at top speed - the long tail created aerodynamical lift, making the car nervous.
 It was the fastest racing car ever built, so nobody really knew how it would handle at the top speed.
 Porsche driver Brian Redman is quoted to have said "It was incredibly unstable, using all the road at speed".

-Type 914, the entry-level Porsche, is offered for sale.
-In Europe it is called the VW-Porsche 914 and in USA the Porsche 914.
-The 4-cylinder VW-engined versions are made at the Karmann plant in Osnabrück and the 6-cylinder models with 911 engine are finished in Stuttgart.
-The affordable 914 becomes Porsche's best seller.
+Type 914, the entry-level Porsche, was offered for sale.
+In Europe it was called as the VW-Porsche 914 and in USA as the Porsche 914.
+The 4-cylinder VW-engined versions were made at the Karmann plant in Osnabrück and the 6-cylinder models with 911 engine were finished in Stuttgart.
+The affordable 914 became Porsche's best seller.

 Porsche 1-2-3 wins were becoming natural and so was the case at the 1969 Monza 1000 km race.